amy-reinholds-ibm/logdna-demo/README.md

 pod "articles-dddf44c85-xqdqt" deleted
 ```

+After setting up alerts for Slack and Email - both will be sent simultaneously:

 ![screenshot](logdna_screenshots/alert-slack.png).

-We can also set-up email alerts - multiple alerts can bethe same alert
 ![screenshot](logdna_screenshots/alert-email.png).

 Notice how the view updates immediately with a message about the container's JVM stopping.

 # Scenario 3: Map frequency

-Next, we'll take a look at the Board feature of LogDNA.
+Next, we'll take a look at the "Board" feature of LogDNA.
 This is a feature I love because it's a great way to visualize
 a large quantity of data quickly, find trends and zero-in on error conditions.
 We'll start by simply getting a graph
 of authors requested by the API.
 We'll create a graph that uses the authors app and the filters it by author names.
 We'll create two graphs, one for "Niklas" and for "Harald", and then drive traffic with `artillery` and we can examine